Cleveland Way - Kildale to Saltburn (★★★★☆)

-Heading out of the station, I turn left and left again, as the Cleveland Way cuts across the road from the station - and head up a very minor farm road, heading up to Bankside Farm.
+Heading out of the station, we turn left, and left again, as the Cleveland Way cuts across the road from the station - and head up a farm road, heading up to Bankside Farm.

 After a steep climb up past the farm, there is another stretch of ascent to clear, before the path turns left and heads through a forest at Coate Moor.

-First this involves a drop down the hill to the road and car park below, before climbing back up a similar height on the other side, to make it across to Great Ayton Moor.
+This first involves a drop down the hill to the road and car park below, before climbing back up to a similar height on the far side, arriving at Great Ayton Moor.

-As the path moves into Newton Moor, it bends round to the west and heads more directly to Roseberry Topping, with the towns of Teeside lying behind it in the distance.
+As the path moves into Newton Moor, it bends round to the west and heads more directly to Roseberry Topping, with the towns of Teesside lying behind it in the distance.

-On the way over, I opt against the main path and instead use a slightly more hazardous track that splits out to the right - but that gives a better photo of Roseberry Topping, and it is looking particularly good today, with the frost making all the routes up stand out against the autumnal around.
+On the way over, I opt against the main path and instead use a slightly more hazardous track that splits off to the right - but which gives a much better photo of Roseberry Topping - and it is looking particularly good today, with the frost making all the routes up stand out.

 Rosberry Topping up ahead